 The twin aims of this project were to contribute to understandings of the dynamics of marketplace exclusion and explore the benefits of a performative approach to knowledge production in doing so.
 The value of the performative approach resides in both modes of representation but also the modes of interpretation that it facilitates.
 We explore these possibilities drawing on our experiences of using a piece of interactive documentary theatre to explore marketplace exclusion in a relatively deprived UK city.
 We start by introducing our concept of marketplace exclusion which has been largely neglected in marketing studies to date.
 We then introduce the concept of performative knowledge production.
-In the methodology section we discuss the use of documentary theatre and theatre in the round as central strands of performative knowledge production.
-Importantly here we also highlight the central role of our partnership with the New Vic Theatre who have pioneered both theatre in the round and documentary theatre.
-In our analysis section we use three vignettes from our documentary drama entitled 'Because you're worth it?' to explore claims to authenticity, viscerality and emotion, and issues of ambiguity in relation to performative knowledge production.
+In the methodology section, we discuss the use of documentary theatre and theatre in the round as central strands of performative knowledge production.
+Importantly, here we also highlight the central role of our partnership with the New Vic Theatre which has pioneered both theatre in the round and documentary theatre.
+In our analysis section, we use three vignettes from our documentary drama entitled "Because you're worth it?" to explore claims to authenticity, viscerality and emotion, and issues of ambiguity in relation to performative knowledge production.
 We then discuss the advantages of performative knowledge production over more traditional research approaches and some of the challenges in using this methodology.
-In concluding we highlight theoretical implications of the project and implications for practice and wider society.
+In concluding, we highlight theoretical implications of the project and implications for practice and wider society.
 We also make suggestions for further research.

-Marketplace Exclusion
+Marketplace exclusion

 The concept of marketplace exclusion is not a widely used term but one which we think has useful purchase in highlighting the way in which marketplace mechanisms may perpetuate exclusion in society.
-Reviewing the marketing literature we found a range of associated terminology including marketplace discrimination and injustice (Williams and Henderson, 2012) and consumer vulnerability (Baker, Gentry and Rittenburg, 2005; Hamilton, Dunnett and Piacentini, 2015).
-These strands have largely emerged from the Transformative Consumer Research school of thought (Mick et al, 2012) which has a mission to improve consumer well-being through research on consumption related problems and opportunities.

-Scholars working within the Macromarketing (Layton and Grossbart, 2006; Shapiro, Tadajewski and Schultz, 2009) and Critical Marketing (Saren et al. 2007; Tadajewski and Maclaran, 2009) traditions have also sought to examine the macro or more structural implications of marketing practices and processes for consumers and wider society.
-Below we examine a series of topics which sit within and cut across these strands of thought drawing together insights to refine our conceptualisation of marketplace exclusion.
-We also look outside the discipline to the existing well used concept of social exclusion for succour.
+Reviewing the marketing literature, we found a range of associated terminology including marketplace discrimination and injustice (Williams and Henderson, 2012) and consumer vulnerability (Baker et al., 2005; Hamilton et al., 2015).
+These strands have largely emerged from the Transformative Consumer Research school of thought (Mick et al., 2012) which has a mission to improve consumer well-being through research on consumption-related problems and opportunities.
+Scholars working within the macro-marketing (Layton and Grossbart, 2006; Shapiro et al., 2009) and critical marketing (Saren et al., 2007; Tadajewski and Maclaran, 2009) traditions have also sought to examine the macro or more structural implications of marketing practices and processes for consumers and wider society.
+Below, we examine a series of topics which sit within and cut across these strands of thought drawing together insights to refine our conceptualisation of marketplace exclusion.
+We also look outside the discipline to the existing, well-used concept of social exclusion for succour.

-Only one publication in marketing that we know of has used the terminology 'marketplace exclusion' to date.
-In their paper titled 'A Critical Spatial Approach to Marketplace Exclusion and Inclusion' Saatcioglu and Ozanne (2013) explore how spaces might be reimagined and reorganised to afford greater inclusivity.
-They offer insights into areas such as housing, retailing, spatial segregation, and suburban sprawl.
-However rather than a focus on the structural implications of marketplace exclusion their focus lies on their critical spatial perspective.
-Whilst they don't refer directly to marketplace exclusion they do mention that marketplace inclusion 'involves access to and fair treatment within the market.'
-(2013: 32).
-This reference to 'fair treatment' echoes the viewpoint of those exploring marketplace discrimination and injustice, who see it as:
+Only one publication in marketing that we know of has used the terminology "marketplace exclusion" to date.
+In their paper titled "A Critical Spatial Approach to Marketplace Exclusion and Inclusion", Saatcioglu and Ozanne (2013) explore how spaces might be reimagined and reorganised to afford greater inclusivity.
+They offer insights into areas such as housing, retailing, spatial segregation and suburban sprawl.
+However, rather than a focus on the structural implications of marketplace exclusion, their focus lies on their critical spatial perspective.
+Whilst they don't refer directly to marketplace exclusion, they do mention that marketplace inclusion "involves access to and fair treatment within the market" (Saatcioglu and Ozanne, 2013, p.
+32).
+This reference to "fair treatment" echoes the viewpoint of those exploring marketplace discrimination and injustice, who see it as follows:

-'any type of differential treatment of consumers in the marketplace based on membership in an oppressed group that constitutes denial of or degradation in the products and/or services offered to the consumer' (Williams and Henderson, 2012 p174)
+Any type of differential treatment of consumers in the marketplace based on membership in an oppressed group that constitutes denial of or degradation in the products and/or services offered to the consumer (Williams and Henderson, 2012, p.
+174).